ryanbrush30/impact_audit/docs/README.md

 - No automated actions
 - Human review required for interpretation
 - Conservative language and confidence flags
+- Bias is controlled but only at the data decision level - not the outputs that can impact bias from humans.

 The system is explicitly resistant to misuse.